chrixjohn/allocating-deallocating/README.md

 # Allocating-Deallocating.

-An app for managing allocating and deallocating of books given to students by the teacher for a Sunday School Library.
+An app for managing allocating and deallocating of books given to students by the teacher for a Sunday School Library using ExpoGo to develop.

 userid-T025
 pass-123

+Allocation Management: Teachers can allocate books to students and track which books are currently with which students.

+Deallocation Process: When a book is returned, the app can handle the deallocation and update the inventory accordingly.

 ## Running App